-The Project will be recycled at the end of its life, as most of its components are recyclable.
+The Project will be decommissioned at the end of its life, with recycling considered for components that are capable of and suitable for recycling, as most of its components are recyclable.
 The materials used in battery energy storage facilities retain value even after more than 20 years of use.
-Many of NextEra Energy Resources' subsidiaries' battery-manufacturing suppliers offer to reclaim their lithium batteries for recycling, allowing the parts to be reused in new products.
+Many of NextEra Energy Resources' subsidiaries' battery-manufacturing suppliers offer to reclaim their batteries for recycling, allowing the parts to be reused in new products.
 In addition to being repurposed for new battery cells, recycled materials can be utilized in a variety of consumer products, including lithium grease, concrete additives, and some glass products.
 NextEra Energy Resources' subsidiaries require vendors to provide recycling certificates to ensure compliance with all applicable regulations in the recycling and disposal of battery storage equipment.
 In line with U.S. Environmental Protection Agency guidelines, batteries are not disposed of in municipal landfills.
 The disposal requirements for lithium-ion batteries are outlined in Part 273 of Title 40 of the Code of Federal Regulations.